BoJianZhangUP/UTRL/README.md

 Image data and features can be downloaded via the following link：https://pan.baidu.com/s/1reESRGJkWRligvCFCjkkdg?pwd=xq6w Retrieve code：xq6w

+Create a ‘data’ folder and put the downloaded files under the ‘data’ folder.

 Just download the code and execute main.m.

 For any queries regarding the paper and code you can contact us at: zbjyouxiang2020@163.com